Top 25 Crazy, Fun, and Unusual Things to Do in Paris

 Together with your knowledgeable guide, you’ll navigate Belleville, cross Rue Denoyez, and soak in the mesmerizing graffiti-covered walls that redefine the visual landscape of modern Paris.

 Keep in mind that this isn’t your typical stroll.
 This curated experience showcases the city’s thriving urban art scene and a unique side of Paris that few travelers get to explore.
+It’s one of the most unique things to do in Paris.

 24. Chocolate Making Workshop: Learn the Art of the Most Beloved Dessert